rfeinman/pyBPL/README.md

 Python implementation of Bayesian Program Learning (BPL), using PyTorch.
 The BPL framework has been generalized to work with various types of concepts.
-Character learning with Omniglot is one manifestation of the BPL framework, and it is included here as the preliminary use case.
+Character learning with Omniglot is one manifestation of the BPL framework, and it is included here as the preliminary use case (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction").

 Not yet fully operational.